josigar123/C-compiler/README.md

 # C-compiler
- A simple "toy" compiler made for a university project
+ A simple "toy" compiler made for a university project.